 * some good quality compost (5 parts) (if you haven’t got compost, potting mix will do or even some soil dug out of the garden).
 This should be lighter and less dense than the clay.

 * bee food seeds – native or introduced flowers and flowering herbs (a teaspoon for each bomb).
 This is a great way to use up old packets of seed and if you don’t have any seeds, try culinary herb seeds – the dill or coriander seed in your kitchen cupboard.
 Culinary seeds won’t always work (they may be too old for example) but at a pinch, it’s worth a try 😉

 You might need to mess around with the proportions in the mix.
 You want the mix to be sticky and to easily form a ball.

-In spring, throw the bombs a couple of days before rain, when temperatures are warming up.
-If balls are going to be kept for a while, dry in a cool dark place, quickly so seeds don’t germinate in storage.
+In spring, throw the bombs into garden corners a couple of days before rain, or into a pot and then water, when temperatures are warming up.
+If balls are going to be kept for a while, dry in a cool dark place once dry so seeds don’t germinate in storage.

 Seed bombs are great for kids to have fun playing with and learning about seeds, and to watch plants pop up.
 It’s a great way to get kids excited about seeds.

 Please keep seed bombs away from bush land, waterways, public parks and other sensitive areas of our fabulous bush capital, including suburban bush land.